chg60/DEPhT/README.md

 ### Temporary Directory

-DEPhT utilizes various software that require outputs and data intermediates that are written to files.
+DEPhT (and its dependencies) use many temporary data files.
 These files are stored in a temporary directory, and removed once DEPhT finishes running.
-By default, DEPhT will use `~/.depht/tmp`, but can use any other directory that your user account has read/write permissions in, by using the `-t` argument.
+By default, DEPhT will use `~/.depht/tmp`, but can use any other directory that your user account has read/write permissions in, by using the `-t` argument:

     depht /path/to/my/sequence.fasta /path/to/my/output/directory -t /path/to/temporary/directory